alexajan/6.808-SavingFace/README.md

 plots/: plots of the accelerometer and gryoscope data

 kalman_filter_v2: This is the kalman filter code that was used on the raspberry pi in real time, including the code that plays the sound when a face touching motion is detected.
+Final project version of the code.

 median_filter: This file contains the median filter, which looks at the last w RSSI values and checks if the average of those values is above a threshold.
 This also contains a method that determines if there is a face touch just by checking if an RSSI value is above a threshold.
 This code works offline, but can be easily changed to work in real time similarly to the kalman filter.

 realtime_kalman: This is the code for the kalman filter that allowed it to work in real time by only using the past 15 RSSI values and associated accelerometer values.
 This file has an issue where, when a face touch was detected, it would alert of a face touch for multiple iterations.
-That issue was solved in kalman_filter_v2.
+That issue was solved in kalman_filter_v2. (deprecated)

 sensor_fusion: kalman filter not in real time - used to test the accuracy of the kalman filter using the data in data_motions/